comit-network/RFCs/RFC-001-BAM.md

 #### Error

-The `ERROR` frame is used to communicate failures between nodes at the lowest level of this protocol.
+The `ERROR` frame is used to communicate failures between nodes at the communication level.
-It is purely informational and is meant to facilitate debugging.
+They MUST NOT be used to communicate errors on the application level.
+Instead, `ERROR` frames are used for received `FRAME`s which cannot be parsed or are invalid.
 An `ERROR` frame cannot be sent pro-actively.
 Its `id` MUST match that of a previously received frame, like a `REQUEST` frame.